TroubleTea/miniCondaDS/README.md

 # miniCondaDS
-Custom and small Python Environment for applied Data Science using miniconda
+Custom and small Python environment for applied Data Science using miniconda